InchanterX/lab_2_shell_M/README.md

 ## Shell
 Shell file serves the purpose of building a solid file to easily call input command processing.
 Make a consistent calls of infrastructure classes.

+## Logger
+Make a unite logger for future usage in main and all other files

 ## Main
 Main file starts the terminal and returns result of Shell() work.